rabbitmq/rabbitmq-website/site/web-stomp.md

 RabbitMQ-Web-Stomp is fully compatible with the [RabbitMQ-STOMP](/stomp.html) plugin, with the exception of STOMP heartbeats.
-STOMP heartbeats won't work with Web-Stomp plugin.
+STOMP heartbeats won't work with the Web-Stomp plugin.